weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 Of course, higher interest rates have large implications.

-For nearly every asset class out there, including Bitcoin, we actually saw this more recently, when the secretary of the treasury caused an interest rate scare with her comments about monetary tightening.
+For nearly every asset class out there, including Bitcoin, we saw this more recently, when the secretary of the treasury caused an interest rate scare with her comments about monetary tightening.

-##### CORRELATION BETWEEN FUND RATE AND BTC
+## CORRELATION BETWEEN FUND RATE AND BTC

 Why does a higher FED's fund rate impact on Bitcoin?